On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

-It is, however, well understood that critical exponents are highly sensitive to the structure of the problem.
-The addition of a forcing term may substantially alter the threshold between global existence and blow-up.
-For the classical heat equation, for example, forcing terms can shift the Fujita exponent \cite{BLZ}.
-Likewise, geometric effects may change the critical value, as demonstrated by Bandle and Levine \cite{BL89} for conical domains.
+It is well known that critical exponents are highly sensitive to the underlying structure of the equation.
+In particular, the presence of additional mechanisms may significantly modify the threshold separating global-in-time existence from finite-time blow-up.
+For the classical heat equation, for instance, it has been shown that forcing terms can shift the Fujita exponent \cite{BLZ}.
+Likewise, geometric effects may alter the critical value, as demonstrated by Bandle and Levine \cite{BL89} in the case of conical domains.

-Motivated by these considerations, and drawing on the general criticality framework developed in \cite{Kirane1}, we examine how the forcing term $t^\sigma \bw(x)$ affects the Fujita exponent in the fully fractional setting of equation \eqref{main}.
-Our objective is to determine whether, and in what manner, the critical exponent

-obtained for the homogeneous case is modified in the presence of an external source.
-Our main result establishes a sharp critical exponent for the forced equation, precisely characterizing the transition between global existence and finite-time blow-up.